sparkflows/sparkflows-docs/docs/installation/user-groups/admin-user.rst

 Super User
 ---------

-A user in Fire Insights can be marked to be a super-user.
+A user in Sparkflows can be marked to be a super-user.
 A Super user has the below permissions:

 #. **Project Sharing:** Share or unshare any project with any group.
 #. **User Privileges:** Designate other users as Superusers.